We'll go to audio sound night number 19 and in order.

 That's all it was.

-And it's five years ago, and they're still quoting it and talking about it in most stories about McNabb.
+And it's five years ago, and they're still quoting it and talking about it in most stories about McNab.

-So there, you tell them that at uh wherever you're working.
+So there, you tell them that at wherever you're working.

-Call the cops on Wednesday after a man tried to cash a simple little, you know, a stolen check, 470 dollars.
+Folks, Tellers at First Citizen Bank on College Street in a place called Lacey called the cops on Wednesday after a man tried to cash a simple little stolen check, $470.

 This prompted an investigation that led to a car trunk full of stolen mail belonging to 214 identity theft victims.

-This guy, 24 years old, and his companion from Olympia Washington were arrested on suspicion of 214 counts of identity theft, three counts of forgery, and it was a quirk of fate that they got caught over a measly 470 dollar check.
+This guy, 24 years old, and his companion from Olympia, Washington were arrested on suspicion of 214 counts of identity theft, three counts of forgery.

 All of this led to permission to search the trunk, and inside they found six credit cards, seven identification cards, and driver's licenses belonging to individuals aside from the two perps.